-The modified Employee’s Withholding Allowance Certificate (DE 4) provides a specific line and signature for the military spouse to attest under penalty of perjury, that they are requesting an income tax exemption from the State of California.
+The Employee’s Withholding Allowance Certificate (DE 4) provides a specific line and signature for the servicemember spouse to attest under penalty of perjury, that they are requesting an income tax exemption from the State of California.
 This statement will satisfy the proof requirement.
 However, the following records (not inclusive) may be requested from the employer or employee to verify the tax exemption if an audit is performed:

 - Spouse’s military ID card.